The effect of gravity on bubble-particle collisions in turbulence: Abstract

 \section{Abstract}

-Bubble--particle collisions in turbulence are key to the froth flotation process that is employed industrially on a vast scale to separate hydrophobic from hydrophilic materials.
+Bubble--particle collisions in turbulence are key to the froth flotation process that is widely employed industrially to separate hydrophobic from hydrophilic materials.
 In our previous study (Chan \textit{et al.}, \textit{J. Fluid Mech.}, vol. 959, 2023, A6), we elucidated the collision mechanisms and critically reviewed the collision models in the no-gravity limit.
-In reality, gravity may play a role since ultimately separation is achieved through buoyancy induced rising of the bubbles.
+In reality, gravity may play a role since ultimately separation is achieved through buoyancy-induced rising of the bubbles.
 This effect has been included in several collision models, which have remained without a proper validation thus far due to a scarcity of available data.
-We therefore conduct direct numerical simulations of bubble and particles in homogeneous isotropic turbulence with various Stokes, Froude, and Reynolds numbers using the point-particle approximation.
-Generally, we find that turbulence enhances the collision rate compared to the pure relative settling case by increasing the collision velocity.
-Surprisingly, however, we observe that for certain parameters the collision rate is lower with turbulence compared to without.
+We therefore conduct direct numerical simulations of bubbles and particles in homogeneous isotropic turbulence with various Stokes, Froude, Reynolds numbers, and particle density ratios using the point-particle approximation.
+Generally, turbulence enhances the collision rate compared to the pure relative settling case by increasing the collision velocity.
+Surprisingly, however, for certain parameters the collision rate is lower with turbulence compared to without, independent of the history force.
 This is due to turbulence-induced bubble--particle spatial segregation, which is most prevalent at weak relative gravity and decreases as gravitational effects become more dominant, and reduced bubble slip velocity in turbulence.
 The existing bubble--particle collision models only qualitatively capture the trends in our numerical data.
 To improve on this, we extend the model by Dodin \& Elperin (\textit{Phys.
-Fluids}, vol. 14, no. 8, 2002, pp.2921-2924) to the bubble--particle case and found excellent quantitative agreement for small Stokes numbers when segregation is accounted for.
+Fluids}, vol. 14, no. 8, 2002, pp.2921-2924) to the bubble--particle case and found excellent quantitative agreement for small Stokes numbers when the history force is negligible and segregation is accounted for.